Checklist Cloud Integration Best Practices For Startup

 3. Centralize logging and monitoring

 Collect logs and metrics from all services in one place to quickly spot errors or performance issues.
-This makes debugging faster and prevents small problems from escalating unnoticed.
+This makes debugging faster and supports cloud-ready integration workflows by making it easier to trace failures early and prevent small problems from escalating unnoticed.

 • Even a simple cloud-native logging service can save you debugging time.